-Stage School Australia (formerly the Children’s Performing Company of Australia) has been the leading provider of performing arts to children and youth aged 4 -18 in Victoria for over 30 years.
-In this time we have crafted what we believe to be the highest quality programmes for young people interested in developing their skills in this field.
+Stage School Australia (formerly the Children’s Performing Company of Australia) has been a leading provider of performing arts training for young people for over 35 years.
+In this time, we have crafted what we believe to be the highest quality program for young people interested in developing their skills in this field.

 What are the benefits of Stage School Australia?

-Our programmes offer a host of benefits to participants, which extend well beyond that of simply teaching them performing arts skills.
-We pride ourselves on our ability to provide an environment where students can have fun while achieving social and personal development among a host of other benefits.
+Our programs offer a host of benefits to participants, which extend well beyond that of simply teaching them performing arts skills.
+We pride ourselves on our ability to provide an environment where students can have fun whilst achieving social and personal development, equipping them with skills for life.

-For Beginners OnStage, Victorian Youth Theatre (VYT) and Young Australian Broadway Chorus entry is by audition.
-And, it’s fun!
-Auditions enable us to place kids in the most appropriate class for their age and level of ability.
+For Beginners OnStage, Australian Youth Theatre (AYT) and Young Australian Broadway Chorus entry is by audition – and it’s fun!
+Auditions enable us to place students in the most appropriate class for their age and level of ability.
 We cater for students across all skill levels, from those who have never tried the performing arts, to those who have had many years of experience.
-These sessions are also a great opportunity for parents to see our classes.
+Our audition sessions are also a great opportunity for parents to see our classes.
 Auditions are held three times a year, in February/March, June/July and November/December.
-See our auditions page for more information.

-For Australian Boys Dance Academy entry is by trial class, which can happen up until Term 3.
+For Australian Boys Dance Academy entry is by try-out, which can happen up until Term 3.
 Call to book on (03) 8199 8344.